Skip to content

 sysadmin

-On the first user log-in you will be asked to change the default password to the preferred one and then re-login using the new credentials.
+On first login, you are prompted to change the default password and re-login with the new credentials.

 docker compose logs -f tbmq